—Fall Term Online Course for Dalhousie Students—

 Non-Dalhousie students can contact email@example.com or phone 902-893-6666 to register.

-[Dalhousie students whom have previously taken this course include those in Environmental Science, International Development Studies, Landscape Architecture, Earth Science, Biology, Integrated Environmental Management, Philosophy, Sustainability and Society, Plant Science, Undeclared Arts, and Master of Planning.
+[Dalhousie students who have previously taken this course include those in Environmental Science, International Development Studies, Landscape Architecture, Earth Sciences, Biology, Animal Science, Integrated Environmental Management, Marine Biology, Philosophy, Environment Sustainability and Society, Plant Science, Undeclared Arts, and Master of Planning.
 The course, which has been taught online for four years, has developed a reputation among students and distance learning professionals for being one of the best organized online courses currently taught at the university.
 Its reputation is such that it has even attracted enrollment from students at other universities in the region.]

 Course Description: This course focuses on selected best management practices (BMPs), such as treatment wetlands, buffer strips, rain gardens, or green roofs to mitigate against, or repair the damage caused by, waterside and watershed development in urban, suburban, and rural environments.
-That is the end goal, but in order to get there, we need to back up.
+That is the end goal, but to get there, we need to back up.
 In other words, before one can attempt to fix an environmental problem, one must understand how that problem was created; and before one can understand what is wrong, one must appreciate how something operates properly.
 As a result, the course begins by examining the roles of lakes, rivers, and wetlands in a natural, healthy landscape context.
 Next, the course moves on to review how selected anthropogenic disturbances have deleteriously impacted aquatic resources.
-Finally, the course concludes with examining a toolbox of remedial ecohydrological techniques that can improve or remove environmental degradation.
+Finally, the course concludes by examining a toolbox of remedial ecohydrological techniques that can improve or remove environmental degradation.
 Successful projects are examined from around the world.
 See overview of course topics below.

-Learning Outcomes: The objective of this course is to introduce students to the one of the most popular and important forms of contemporary environmental management: water sensitive design.
-The course approaches this goal through the fields of waterscape ecology and ecohydrology, which blend together science, landscape architecture, and eco-engineering.
+Learning Outcomes: The objective of this course is to introduce students to one of the most popular and important forms of contemporary environmental management: water-sensitive design.
+The course approaches this goal through the fields of waterscape ecology and ecohydrology, which blend science, landscape architecture, and eco-engineering.
 By the end of this course, students will be able to:

 - Understand the important role of water in global history and the newly emerging paradigm of ecohydrology

-- Understand how lakes, rivers, and wetlands operate in a landscape and ecosystem perspective
+- Understand how lakes, rivers, and wetlands operate from a landscape and ecosystem perspective

 - Recognize the causes and severity of a suite of deleterious human influences on freshwater ecosystems in rural, suburban, and urban contexts